 We were lucky.
-Performing background checks doesn’t need equipment more specialized than the usual office technology—computers, printers, internet connections.
+Performing background checks doesn’t need equipment any more specialized than the usual office technology—computers, printers, internet connections.
 As CEO, when I made the decision to move to a virtual office platform, I didn’t really have a choice.
-As my research would reveal, however, what seemed like an extreme option would actually align with my larger mission: to shore up our company by improving our culture.
-Going remote is a cultural improvement.
+However, as my research revealed, what seemed like an extreme option actually aligned with my larger mission: to shore up our company by improving our culture.
+Going remote was a cultural improvement.

 In reality, our enterprise wasn’t hurting systemically because we had a traditional office.
 Bricks and mortar were casualties of a failing economy, not our business model.
 It was a lack of engagement that had allowed morale to dip and our people to abandon the innovative thinking that moves organizations forward.
 When I looked at Apple, Southwest Airlines, and other leading businesses hit by the same financial storm, I found that their cultures invited engagement.
 I believed we could achieve that, too... if we could buy the time to get there.

-Going the remote route would cover both of those bases.
+Going the remote route covered both of those bases.
 Telework and great culture have a reciprocal relationship: one feeds the other.
-Better yet, both feed profitability, as I would learn.
+Better yet, both feed profitability.
 People whose work experience engages them with a company’s outcomes and mission achieve more than those just in it for the paycheck.
 Today, we have the numbers on this: